 The order Opiliones is in the phylum Chelicerata, (spiders, harvestmen, scorpions, mites, ticks and horseshoe crabs).
 The Opiliones are closely related to spiders, but their body does not have the distinct division between the cephalothorax and abdomen seen in the spiders.
 Nor do they have poison glands or silk glands, so they cannot spin webs.
-Their exoskeleton is covered with spines. hairs and bumps.
+They do have stink glands, though.
+These produce noxious chemicals to deter predators.
+The harvestman exoskeleton is covered with spines. hairs and bumps.

 Many are omnivorous, some are carnivorous, feeding mainly on small arthropods and snails, but will eat anything they can get hold of.
 Some will scavenge on dead organisms - even bird and mammals.
 They will also eat fruit, vegetation and fungi.
 However each individual species will have a fairly limited range of preferred foods.